Carnival Miracle

-Areas of operation
+Service history

-Prior to April 2012, Miracle undertook Caribbean cruises from Fort Lauderdale and Tampa Bay, Florida during the winter months and during the summer months from New York City.
+Prior to April 2012, Carnval Miracle undertook Caribbean cruises from Fort Lauderdale and Tampa Bay, Florida during the winter months and during the summer months from New York City.
 From April 2012 to March 2013, Carnival Miracle sailed year-round from New York City, New York to the Bahamas and the Caribbean.

-In March 2013, Carnival Miracle sailed through the Panama Canal repositioning to the West Coast sailing alternating cruises from Long Beach, California & Seattle, Washington.
+In March 2013, Carnival Miracle sailed through the Panama Canal repositioning to the West Coast sailing alternating cruises from Long Beach, California and Seattle, Washington.

-On March 8, 2015 the Miracle entered "Drydock #2" operated by BAE Systems at Pier 70 in San Francisco, California to be refurbished.
+On March 8, 2015, Miracle entered "Drydock #2" operated by BAE Systems at Pier 70 in San Francisco, California to be refurbished.
 In October 2015, Carnival announced that Carnival Miracle, would be repositioned to China in 2018 offering year-round short cruises.
-This plan was subsequently cancelled in May 2016 and in November 2016, Carnival announced that Miracle would relocate to Tampa, Florida in January 2018 to undertake cruises to the western Caribbean.
+This plan was subsequently cancelled in May 2016 and in November 2016, Carnival announced that the vessel would instead relocate to Tampa, Florida in January 2018 to undertake cruises to the western Caribbean.